Through an artist residency with Jolt Texas, I created a collection of graphics and merchandise to get out the vote amongst Texas’s Latine population.

 I created images that resonate with young Latines across Texas by weaving Texan cacti and Mexican piñatas with storytelling elements.

 Deeds Not Words is a non-profit organization that uses the power of youth to spread messages of reproductive justice.
-This issue of the organization’s seasonal zine, “The Galvanizer”, focused on voting.
-The illustrations below were used in two spreads within the zine.
-They document what can go right and what can go very, very wrong during the voting process.
+This issue of the organization’s seasonal zine, “The Galvanizer”, focused on climate justice.
+The spread I designed documents what climate justice and hope can look like in the West Texas region.

 Tin Man is a local filling station for those who are enthusiastic about beer and Texas.
 The amber growlers serve as the pinnacle of the brand, each one an ode to the West Texas region, where the filling station is located.
 The big and bold typography and gritty style remind you that, much like Texas, Tin Man has a presence that can’t be ignored.